kushthakker/yt-hooks/README.md

  ## A Youtube app which shows 5 best results to choose and play.
-Createed in create-react-app.
+Created in create-react-app.